 Primary School or TEFL Teacher

-Following a programme set by a previous volunteer you will take your own English lesson following the Kenyan syllabus and in cooperation with the Class Teacher.
+Following an English programme set by a previous volunteer you will take one English lesson for each class following the Kenyan syllabus and in cooperation with the Class Teacher.

-A minimum stay of three months would be preferred.
+A minimum stay of three months is preferable but not always necessary.